thomasbelliott/516-1/README.md

 - Your program is syntactically correct: 1 point.
 - Your program supports 5 prepositions, and for each preposition it supports 5 possible sentences: 1 point.
 - Your program implements a tutoring algorithm consisent with the assignment: 3 points.

+### Small Project D: Haigy Paigy

+**Learning outcome:** Through completing this assignment, you will learn to use regular expressions in JavaScript to perform search and replace operations on strings.
+You will also learn to "translate" conceptual definitions of applied linguistic problems into formal instructions that are programmable for the computer.

+**Programming concepts:** regular expressions.

+#### Task

+Haigy Paigy is as a children's invented language which sounds exactly like English, except that "aig" is inserted before the rime of each syllable.
+E.g., the English word "hello" becomes "haigellaigo" in Haigy Paigy.

+Write a program in JavaScript that will prompt the user to enter a sentence, automatically translate it from English into Haigy Paigy, and display the result of the translation as an alert box.
+In your program, you will need to write a set of regular expressions that will translate the input sentence into Haigy Paigy.

+**Simplifications:** only vowels can be syllable nuclei; the letter "y" always makes a vowel sound; several consecutive vowel letters always make a single vowel sound; the final "e" is always silent, except when it is the only vowel letter in the word.

+#### Sample input/output

+User: `This is a test.`
+Your program: `Thaigis aigis aiga taigest.`

+#### Grading (5 points total)

+- Your is syntactically correct: 1 point
+- Your program correctly translates sentences that I supply: 4 points